kevinkim2586/kevinkim2586/README.md

 A Big fan of the Kpop Industry as well. 🎤

-✼ I'm currently working as an iOS Developer at **HYBE Entertainment, Weverse Company**, developing Weverse, connecting **10 million active users** with their favorite artists, such as BTS, BLACKPINK, LE SSERAFIM, and NewJeans.
+✼ I'm currently working as an iOS Developer at **HYBE Entertainment, Weverse Company**, developing Weverse, connecting **100 million users** with their favorite artists, such as BTS, BLACKPINK, LE SSERAFIM, and NewJeans.

 **HYBE Wesbite: https://hybecorp.com/eng/main**